Cartrigger/QCXRSupport/assets/guides/crashplay.md

   You can still play 1.19.4 **IF** you remove sodium.**
   (Though you will get worse performance)

-*Alternatively, if you know how to build sodium yourself, you can do that.
-But we won’t assist with it*
+*Alternatively, if you know how to build Sodium yourself, you can do that after applying our patch.
+But we won’t assist with it.*